kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/oslots.md

 All word occurrences are numbered from 1 to more than 400,000, in the order as they occur in the Hebrew Bible.

 ##### Note
 > There are no gaps in the slot numbering!
-The slot go straight from 1 to 400,00+.
+The slots go straight from 1 to 400,000+.